Fantastic6/Notes/Test_Instructions.md

 There are four rows of switches for the general purpose registers.
 You can also set the value with the text field.

+There are three text fields for the index registers.
+You can set the value there.

+The display button can be clicked to check the contents of memory location x where x is an index.

+Teh Single Step Switch will run the instruction.

+# Test Instructions

 ## LDR